 In the late afternoon of September 24, 2015, when the North Thompson Ecumenical Shared Ministry Agreement was signed, Clearwater United Church ceased to exist, and its ministry and that of the Anglican and Lutheran traditions in the Clearwater area was entrusted to Trinity Shared Ministry, Clearwater.

 Pre COVID-19 times, we usually celebrate communion on the first and third Sundays of the month.
 On the second and fourth Sundays, we have a time of food and fellowship after the service.
 During these COVID-19 times, safety protocols are in place to keep everyone healthy and safe.
-See this post for the details.
+The most current safety protocols can be found here.